 Upstream: voluminous market data processing — storage, distribution…FX and eq option has the highest volume, and often dominates entire infrastructure.
 Many asset classes are far behind

 Upstream: SecDB — firmwide singleton mkt risk engine.
 Upstream in m-risk technology.
-Most shops have
+Most shops have data silos.

 However, upstream technologies often become fads.